 - Participants will learn to apply knowledge to roles as a leader in the hospital, community, state medical society, professional organizations, and political action.
 This course will not offer CME credit.

-- Women in mid to senior career who are in leadership roles and want to grow their leadership capacity.
+- Women in early to mid career who are in leadership roles and want to grow their leadership capacity.

 - Applicants should submit one complete copy of their current Curriculum Vitae.